top of page

 1. City or Suburbs?
 Consider your options

-The location of your accommodation will be a major factor in calculating your living and commuting costs.
+The location of your accommodation will be a major factor in calculating your living and commuting costs to fit within your student budget.

 In the city, you'll enjoy the convenience of being close to campus and amenities, but you'll also face higher rents, noise, traffic and charges.